Teams Private Chats

 - Press 3 to add owners and members into the proper private channels of the corresponding teams at the destination tenant.

 - If the credentials are successfully verified, you will now be able to see if the user was successfully added.

 OneNote Tabs migration

-OneNote Tabs can now be migrated as part of a Teams to Teams migration under the new Teams endpoint.
+OneNote Tabs can now be migrated as part of a Teams to Teams migration.
 This item can be added in the Start Migration flyout window.

 Migrated OneNote tabs will also be reflected in the Folder Summary section under the relevant team/channel:

 Migrated Items will also show the total number of OneNote tabs migrated:

 All emailed project statistics will now also include the OneNote tabs data.

 OneNote tabs cannot be migrated independently without migrating Documents.